Healthy Food vs. Unhealthy Food

 NOTE: Hydrogenated fat is saturated fat that has been air-whipped before being added to foods, thus allowing the manufacturer to state that it does not contain saturated fat.
 Once you eat hydrogenated fat, it returns to its original state - saturated fat.
 Anything that lists hydrogenated or partially hydrogenated fat is simply saturated fat.
 Don't purchase items with those ingredients.

-Vegetables: Peas (next to eggs are the second best, natural source of protein); Broccoli; Corn; and all the other vegetables you like are very good for you...as long as they are fresh and not grown with pesticides or Genetically Modified.
+Vegetables: Peas are one of the best, natural sources of protein; Broccoli; Corn; and all the other vegetables you like are very good for you...as long as they are fresh and not grown with pesticides and have not been Genetically Modified.
 If they are in a can, read the label to see if salt or preservatives were added.
 If yes, pass and look for an alternative without the junk.

-Meat: Chicken & Turkey have less fat than any other meat and more protein (except some seafood).
+Meat: Chicken & Turkey have less fat than any other meat and more protein than other meats (except some seafood).
 The fat from Chicken and Turkey is different and lighter on your stomach than other meats.
-It's much more healthy for you to eat either of these meats, but you may still eat whatever meat you desire - as long as there is no fat in them.
+It's much more healthy for you to eat either of those meats, but you may still eat whatever meat you desire - just limit them to perhaps 2 or 3 times per week.
 Just remember, those other meats raise your bad Cholesterol level.
 Higher bad Cholesterol means your heart has to work harder as the Cholesterol builds in your arteries.
 The more it builds the harder your heart works until, eventually, your heart cannot pump as necessary which leads to serious health risks.

-Carbohydrates: Potatoes; Natural Cereal; Natural Snack Chips; Crackers; etc. Carbohydrates do not make you fat just because they are Carbohydrates!
+Carbohydrates: Potatoes; Natural Cereal; Natural Snack Chips; Crackers; Home Made Wheat Bread; etc. Carbohydrates do not make you fat just because they are Carbohydrates!
 Carbohydrates to your body are a necessity.
 They act like a log on a fire - as compared to a piece of paper in the fire.
 One burns for a long time and warms the room.
 The other, well, it's burned in less than a second in a hot fire and provides....nothing.
+Carbohydrates are necessary to help distribute nutrients throughout your body.
+Carbohydrates provide long-lasting energy.
+Like every type of food, you will get fat if you eat too much.
+If you have too much beef, too much fish, too much chicken, or any other natural, healthy food, you will gain weight.
+And one more complex carbohydrate needs to be mentioned due to its quality and what it provides.
+Oatmeal!
+Think "drain-snake for your arteries".
+Yes.
+Eating oatmeal regularly will work to clean your arteries of plaque.

 Dairy: Milk; Cheese; Eggs; Yogurt; Let's stop there.
 Butter is obviously a dairy product, and it has a lot of fat.
 It adds flavor to cooking and baking.
 But, it's also high in Saturated Fat - the bad fat.
 So you need to limit how much butter you use.
 Like salt, it can enhance flavor, but it's not healthy for you to eat a lot.
 There are many dairy products, but those not listed here are products you should also avoid, or use very sparingly due to the high saturated fat content and other UN-healthy ingredients.

 What's wrong with saturated fat you may ask?
 Let me explain how to identify saturated fat compared to unsaturated fat so that you can truly understand the difference.
 Saturated fat is any fat that is "solid" at room temperature.
-After you ingest saturated fat, even if it was a liquid at the time you ate that saturated fat, it will return to the solid form or at least near the solid form making it very difficult to your blood to pass through your body.
-The more you eat, the slower your blood flows.
-When your blood can no longer flow "enough", you have a heart attack - or worse.
+Think of butter, lard, fat from meat and some others.
+After you ingest saturated fat, even if it was a liquid at the time you ate that saturated fat, it will return to the solid form making it very difficult for your blood to pass through your body.
+The more saturated fat you eat, the slower your blood flows.
+When your blood can no longer flow "enough", you could have a heart attack - or worse.
 That fat builds up on the walls of your blood supply and narrows the stream of blood through the body.
+Your heart has to work overtime in order to get the required amount of blood throughout your system.
+Each person is different, but, eventually, that plaque build-up will wear out your heart.
+Think of a water pump trying to push water through a hose - with a cap on the end.
+How long will that pump last?

 Unsaturated fat is liquid at room temperature.
 Nothing wrong with that.
-Unsaturated fats are also used by the body to transport nutrients through the body.
+Unsaturated fats are also used by the body to transport nutrients through the body and keep your skin from drying out, as just a couple of examples.
+Unsaturated fats are good for you!

 When you hear advertisements or other information stating how good red meat is for you, that's the cattle, pork and other industries trying to sell their products - nothing more.
 Does that mean meat other than fish, turkey and chicken is bad?
 All other meats do have protein which is very good for you.
 But, if you put aside the flavor you like from those meats, the high salt content and high fat content in all of those other meats are what make them "less healthy" for you.
 So eat those meats only a few times weekly instead of having them as your main diet.